Add to collection

 DR SHAUN OGILVIE

-The key concerns for the Hauraki Māori Trust Board initially was really just the risk of there being tetrodotoxin in the seafood that people were harvesting and what the risks of tetrodotoxin would be for people that are consuming the seafood – the kaimoana.
+The key concerns for the Hauraki Māori Trust Board initially was really just the risk of there being tetrodotoxin in the seafood that people were harvesting and what the risks of tetrodotoxin would be for people that are consuming the seafood – the kaimoana6.

-To address the concerns of the Hauraki Māori Trust Board in terms of the tetrodotoxin, we worked together to set up a sampling survey of kaimoana species.
+To address the concerns of the Hauraki Māori Trust Board in terms of the tetrodotoxin, we worked together to set up a sampling survey of kaimoana species7.
 And we actually set up one of their local people, Dave Hamon, who’s been out sampling pretty much all the kaimoana species that are most commonly eaten.
 He’s been sampling those every month and couriering them same day to Nelson where they’ve been analysed for tetrodotoxin content.

 DAVE HAMON